European Commission proposes changes to EU long-term residency regulations14 June 2022

-Granting third-country citizens EU long-term residency status ensures that non-EU citizens who have lived in an EU country for at least five years have a permanent and secure residence status.
+Granting third-country citizens EU long-term residency status ensures that non-EU citizens who have lived in an EU Member State for at least 5 years have a permanent and secure residence status.
 They are also granted rights that are similar to those enjoyed by EU citizens, in terms of work, education, social security, access to goods and services.
-Finally – and for some third-country citizens, most importantly – the status makes it easier for these non-EU nationals to move to other EU countries to work and study.
+Finally – and for some third-country citizens, most importantly – the status makes it easier for these non-EU citizens to move to other EU Member States to work and study.

 The proposal, referred to as a “recast” of the original set of regulations, aims at making it easier to acquire EU long-term resident status, in particular: by allowing third-country citizens to cumulate residence periods in different EU Member States in order to fulfil the requirement for the duration of residence.
 This clarifies that all periods of legal residence should be fully counted including residence periods as students, beneficiaries of temporary protection, or residence periods initially based on temporary grounds.
 Periods of legal stay under a short-term visa are not considered as periods of residence, and should not be counted.